poole/hyde/_posts/2023-01-30-justnotright.md

 title: just not right.
 ---

-It's just not right.
+It's just not right. <br>

-It's just not there.
+It's just not there. <br>

-I reach into my head and all is bare.
+I reach into my head and all is bare. <br>

-I don't wanna fight.
+I don't wanna fight. <br>

-I don’t wanna think.
+I don’t wanna think. <br>

-Into these feelings I will sink.
+Into these feelings I will sink. <br>

-Any more and I just might.
+Any more and I just might. <br>

-Any more and I just will.
+Any more and I just will. <br>

-Going past the line, and in for the kill.
+Going past the line, and in for the kill. <br>

-Myself tells me to look for the light.
+Myself tells me to look for the light. <br>

-Myself tells me to look for the dark.
+Myself tells me to look for the dark. <br>

-Why would I trust myself when myself can’t make a mark?
+Why would I trust myself when myself can’t make a mark? <br>

-NOTHING IS REAL
+NOTHING IS REAL <br>

-NOTHING I CAN FEEL
+NOTHING I CAN FEEL <br>

-TO NOTHING I WILL KNEEL
+TO NOTHING I WILL KNEEL <br>

-FOR NOTHING IS ALL I KNOW
+FOR NOTHING IS ALL I KNOW <br>

-INTO NOTHING IS WHERE I’LL GO.
+INTO NOTHING IS WHERE I’LL GO. <br>